Docker

 1. Docker Client:

 • The Docker client is the interface through which users interact with the Docker daemon.
-It allows users to create, manage, and delete Docker objects like images, containers, networks, and volumes.
+It allows users to create, manage, and delete Docker objects like images, containers, networks, and volumes13.

 2. Docker Daemon (Engine):

 • The Docker daemon is the core component that manages the creation, execution, and distribution of containers.
-It runs in the background and listens for Docker API requests.
+It runs in the background and listens for Docker API requests13.

 3. Docker Images:

 • Docker images are read-only templates used to build Docker containers.
-They contain all the necessary code, libraries, and configurations for an application.
+They contain all the necessary code, libraries, and configurations for an application13.

 4. Docker Containers:

 • Containers are runtime instances of Docker images.
-They provide isolated environments for applications to run in, sharing the host OS kernel.
+They provide isolated environments for applications to run in, sharing the host OS kernel13.

 5. Docker Registry:

 • Docker Registry stores Docker images.
-Docker Hub is the official public registry, but users can also use private registries for storing and sharing images.
+Docker Hub is the official public registry, but users can also use private registries for storing and sharing images12.

 6. Docker Networking:

 • Docker networking allows containers to communicate with each other and the host system.
-It provides features like service discovery and load balancing.
+It provides features like service discovery and load balancing3.

 How to Use Docker